-If the pressure in the tyre is too high, the tyre may burst.
+If the tyre pressure is too high, the tyre may burst.

-- ► Check the tyre pressure against the specifications
+- ► Check the tyre pressure as per specifications

 - ► Adjust the tyre pressure as necessary.

 - ► Check tyre wear.

 - ► Check the tyre pressure.

 - ► Check the rims for wear.

 - The rims of a rim brake with invisible wear indicator are worn as soon as the wear indicator becomes visible in the area of the rim joint.

 - The rims with visible wear indicator are worn as soon as the black, all-round groove on the pad friction surface is no longer visible.
 We recommend that you also replace the rims with every second brake lining replacement.

 - ► Check the tension of the spokes.